Crowd surge wasn't mentioned in Astroworld operational plan

 Scott, who founded the Astroworld festival, said he would cover funeral costs for the victims.
 The dead ranged in age from 14 to 27 and came from Texas, Illinois and Washington state, according to Harris County authorities.
 They included high schoolers, an aspiring Border Patrol agent and a computer science student.

-It could be several weeks before medical examiners release the causes of death, said Michele Arnold, a spokeswoman for the Harris County Institute of Forensic Sciences.
+Astroworld’s event operations and emergency medical response protocols filed with Harris County and obtained by the AP states “the potential for multiple alcohol/drug related incidents, possible evacuation needs, and the ever-present threat of a mass casualty situation are identified as key concerns.”

-Astroworld’s security and emergency medical response protocols filed with Harris County and obtained by the AP states “the potential for multiple alcohol/drug related incidents, possible evacuation needs, and the ever-present threat of a mass casualty situation are identified as key concerns.”
+The festival was held on a parking lot that is part of NRG Park, a complex that consists of stadiums, an arena and a convention center.

-The plan instructs staff to “notify Event Control of a suspected deceased victim utilizing the code ‘Smurf’.”
-It goes on to say, “never use the term ‘dead’ or ‘deceased’ over the radio.”
-It’s not clear whether the protocol was followed.
+Attorneys representing those injured or killed during the festival were granted access to the event’s grounds on Tuesday to inspect and photograph the site.
+Ryan MacLeod, who is representing several people hurt during the concert, said the area around where Scott had his concert seemed to have no place for people to exit once they went in.

 There is a long history of similar catastrophes at concerts, as well as sporting and religious events.
 In 1979, 11 people were killed as thousands of fans tried to get into Cincinnati’s Riverfront Coliseum to see a concert by The Who.
 Other crowd catastrophes include the deaths of 97 people at a soccer match in Hillsborough Stadium in 1989 in Sheffield, England, and numerous disasters connected with the annual hajj pilgrimage in Saudi Arabia.